 - Arriving into Delhi this morning, we transfer to our hotel and the rest of the day is free to relax and enjoy at our leisure.

 - Accommodation: Delhi, 1-night on full boad basis.

-- In the morning we drive to Bharatpur, also known as Keoladeo Ghana National Park, the bird reserve is both a RAMSAR and World Heritage site.
-Amongst the species that may be spotted during early morning and afternoon guided excursions, we look for black-necked stork, Pallas’s sea eagle, comb duck, white ibis and the elusive spotted creeper, with the threatened Siberian crane being one of the park’s main attractions.
+- In the morning we drive to Bharatpur, also known as Keoladeo Ghana National Park, a bird reserve which is both a Ramsar site and a UNESCO World Heritage site.
+Amongst the species that may be spotted during early morning and afternoon guided excursions, we look for black-necked stork, greater and Indian spotted eagles, sarus crane, black bittern and large-tailed nightjar.

 - Accommodation: Bharatpur, 1-night on full board basis

 - We leave Bharatpur and drive to Chambal and the fantastic wetland bird reserve.
 National Chambal Sanctuary provides protection for 1,200 gharials, a species previously decimated by poaching, and 300 marsh crocodiles, eight species of turtles, and smooth-coated otters.
 It boasts an impressive and rapidly increasing list of birds with over 290 species of resident and migratory birds, and is gaining something of a reputation as one of the most reliable places to see the Indian skimmer.

 - From a boat safari on the Chambal River, accompanied by a local naturalist expert, to nature walks through the National Chambal Sanctuary, or blackbuck jeep safari in the Chambal ravines, during our stay here we have plenty of time to explore the rich diversity Chambal has to offer.

 - Accommodation: Chambal, 3-nights on full board basis